Great-Sun-Group/credex-core/docs/deploy/deployers_guide.md

 - Enhance the AMI management process to include automated testing of new AMIs before use
 - Set up a process for regularly auditing and updating IAM permissions based on the principle of least privilege
 - Develop a strategy for securely sharing and updating AWS credentials among team members
-- Implement a CLI wrapper around the `github-app-auth.ts` script to provide a more user-friendly interface for developers.
+- Implement a CLI wrapper around the `trigger-dev-deploy.ts` script to provide a more user-friendly interface for developers.
 - Enhance the GitHub App authentication process to support multiple environments more seamlessly.

 By continuously improving the deployment process and infrastructure, you can ensure the reliability, security, and efficiency of the credex-core application across all environments.